 Generally speaking, it’s best to offer a range of payment methods, so your customer can choose one that suits them too!
 More methods is always better to avoid this invoice mistake.

 Always double-check your agreed rate or price and ensure that you are charging the right final total sum on your invoice.
 Any invoice mistakes regarding the amount of money you are charging will likely result in disputes, being underpaid, being overpaid and having to compensate your customer or client, or various other issues that can significantly delay proper payment.

 This can also result in a poor relationship between you and your customer or client going forward.

 Adding Undiscussed Fees

-You should make sure that all of your charges and fees are clear with the client before starting any work.
-You shouldn’t add any undiscussed or unagreed fees onto your invoices when you send them across.
+You should make sure that all of your charges and fees are clear to the client before starting any work.
+You shouldn’t add any undiscussed fees onto your invoices when you send them across.
 Generally speaking, customers and clients don’t like surprises that will make the product or services you’ve provided more expensive than they were expecting.

 After all, they’re probably working to a budget and don’t want to overspend.
 This can also, again, lead to disputes or disagreements that can delay payment significantly with this invoice mistake.

 Failing to Proofread